tagion/tagion/docs/gov/glossary/index.md

 An implementation/instantiation of the concept of [money](/gov/glossary#money).

-As such, we use it as a term encompassing conventionl national as well as compelemtnary currencies.
-So called "crypto currencies" are a sub-category of the latter.
+As such, we use it as a term encompassing conventionl national currencies as well as all complementary currencies.
+So called "crypto currencies" are a sub-category of the latter, as are the [Tagion Utility Tokens "TGN"](/gov/glossary#tokens-tgn).

 ## Database